caltechlibrary/iga/docs/introduction.md

 IGA looks for `codemeta.json` and `CITATION.cff` files in a repository and uses the information in them as the primary bases for constructing InvenioRDM metadata records.
 If a repository contains neither file, IGA resorts to using only the metadata provided by GitHub for the release and the associated repository.

+The IGA GitHub actions workflow automatically will add the archived DOI to a CodeMeta file.
+We encourage use of the [CodeMeta2CFF workflow](https://github.com/caltechlibrary/codemeta2cff) to automatically update CITATION.cff files.

 ## Using IGA